alberti42/typingmind-plain-composer/README.md

 ---

+## Uninstall

+1. Disable or remove the script in your userscript manager.
+2. (Optional) Clear saved drafts from `localStorage`:
+   - search for keys starting with `vm_tm_plain_composer_draft:`.

+---

 ## Contributing

 PRs and improvements are welcome!

-If TypingMind changes their DOM and this script breaks, please open an issue with:
+If TypingMind changes their DOM and the script breaks, please open an issue and include:

+- browser + version
-- TypingMind version (if known)
+- userscript manager + version
-- screenshots of the composer area
+- whether sending works via hotkey vs send button
+- console logs starting with `[TMPlainComposer]`
-- the HTML snippet around the composer (`#chat-input-textbox`)
+- (optional) HTML snippet around the composer (`#chat-input-textbox`)
-- console logs

 ---